 Though the film is not exactly a biopic, like any music biopic it gives plenty of time to tasty behind-the-scenes band banter like this.
 And though 20,000 Hours doesn’t provide a linear narrative of Cave’s life, we gradually absorb the general arc of how his musicianship developed and his personal life.

 By my twenties, a coworker had introduced me to Nick Cave and the Bad Seeds proper.
 Again, his unmistakable voice came to me with carefully-curated mixtapes, again with names of songs spelled out on the inserts.
-Finally someone mentioned something about how they preferred the Bad Seeds versus the Dirty Three, and a conversation in which I felt like a hopelessly un-hip nincompoop ensued.
-Finally it all came together: that grisly voice gliding through the Dirty Three jams was THE SAME DUDE!
+Finally someone mentioned something about how they preferred the Bad Seeds versus the Dirty Three, and a conversation in which it all finally came together: that grisly, resonant voice gliding through the Dirty Three jams was THE SAME DUDE!

 I had a tape deck in my 1991 Jeep Laredo.
 It had one of those little plastic molded compartments behind the emergency brake that was perfect for storing exactly four tapes, and there was always one with the Bad Seeds in regular rotation.